mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-space-toolkit/Aliens and Alien Worlds.md

 **Brimstone World**: A sulfur-rich planet with sulfur dioxide seas, sulfur shores, and an atmosphere composed primarily of sulfur dioxide vapor.
 Simple microbes and plants may exist under these conditions.
 Both fire and metals are unavailable on this sort of world.

-**Edenworld**: A terrestrial planet with a carbon-based, oxygen-breathing, water-solvent ecology highly compatible with Terran life.
+**Edenworld**: A terrestrial planet with a carbon-based, oxygen-breathing, water-solvent ecology highly compatible with [[Terra|Terran]] life.
 Roll again on the Habitable Worlds table.

 **Fumeworld**: A waterless planet with a corrosive atmosphere dominated by nitric oxide and nitrogen dioxide, possibly with seas of nitric acid.
 Metallurgy would be hard to develop on this sort of world.